apache/apisix-website/blog/en/blog/2022/03/04/apisix-uses-coredns-enable-service-discovery.md

 - Service Discovery
 - Service Register
 - Ecosystem
-description: Apache APISIX is a dynamic, real-time, high-performance cloud-native API gateway that provides rich traffic management functions such as load balancing, dynamic upstream, grayscale publishing, service interruption, identity authentication, and observability.
-As a cloud native API gateway, Apache APISIX also integrates multiple service discovery capabilities.
-This article will show you how to configure CoreDNS in Apache APISIX.
+description: The cloud native API gateway Apache APISIX integrates multiple service discovery capabilities.
+This article will show you how to configure CoreDNS in APISIX.
-tags: [Technology,Ecosystem,Service Discovery]
+tags: [Ecosystem]
 ---

 > Apache APISIX is a dynamic, real-time, high-performance cloud-native API gateway that provides rich traffic management functions such as load balancing, dynamic upstream, grayscale publishing, service interruption, identity authentication, and observability.
 As a cloud native API gateway, Apache APISIX also integrates multiple service discovery capabilities.
 This article will show you how to configure CoreDNS in Apache APISIX.